simcak/Core/12_INCEPTION/README.md

 - `tree -L 42` : list the contents of directories in a tree-like format up to a specified depth level (42 in this case).
 - `#!/bin/bash` : This tells Docker to run the script with bash.
 It’s the shebang line — without it, Docker might not know which interpreter to use
 - `set -e` : “Exit immediately if any command fails.”
+- `sudo usermod -aG docker $USER` : Add your user to the docker group
+- `sudo systemctl restart docker` : Restart the docker service to apply changes
+- `newgrp docker` : Apply the new group membership without logging out and back in.
+- `docker logs <container_id>` : Fetch the logs of a container (for example: wordpress entrypoint.sh script echos)
+- `sudo bash -c "grep -q 'psimcak.42.fr' /etc/hosts || echo '127.0.0.1 psimcak.42.fr www.psimcak.42.fr' >> /etc/hosts"` : Add a line to the /etc/hosts file only if it doesn't already exist = so when we access psimcak.42.fr it will point to localhost (127.0.0.1)

 ## What are Containers ?